awelm/blog/content/posts/eng-productivity-tools.md

 ### MacOS Setting Changes

 1. [Max out Tracking Speed](https://support.apple.com/guide/mac-help/change-your-mouses-response-speed-mchlp1138/mac)\
-The default trackpad sensitivity is quite low, which means you often have to swipe across the trackpad multiple times to navigate to your desired location.
-This repeated swiping is very slow and also not ergonomically friendly.
-After maxing out my trackpad sensitivity, I can navigate anywhere without even traversing half the trackpad.
+The default trackpad sensitivity is quite low, which means you often have to swipe multiple times to navigate anywhere.
+This excessive swiping is very slow and also not ergonomically friendly.
+After maxing out my trackpad sensitivity, I can navigate anywhere without even using half the trackpad.
 It takes a while to get used to, but I promise its worth it.
 2. [Max out Key Repeat](https://support.apple.com/guide/mac-help/change-keyboard-preferences-on-mac-kbdm162/12.0/mac/12.0)\
 The default key repeat frequency is frustratingly slow.
 This becomes apparent when holding down backspace to delete things or when using an arrow key to navigate somewhere.
 You can fix this by maximizing *Key Repeat* and minimizing *Delay Until Repeat* in your Keyboard preferences.